Visit and educational activities (for schools)

 - Login to GTBS, select your desired date or activity type, then choose the time slot and complete the reservation form as instructed.
 Schools with successful reservations will receive a confirmation email from GTBS;

-- For any changes or cancellations within 3 days prior to the activity, please contact the Tour Office at 3919 3441 during office hours.
+- For any changes or cancellations within 3 days prior to the activity, please contact the Tour Office at 3919 3441 during office hours; and

 Inclement weather/Special circumstances

-1. If the Education Bureau announces the suspension of classes of schools, scheduled educational activities for schools (including physical and virtual activities) on that day will be cancelled accordingly.
+1. If the Education Bureau announces the suspension of classes of schools, scheduled tours/activities for schools on that day will be cancelled accordingly.

-2. In case of other inclement weather or traffic incidents, schools may decide whether the scheduled educational activities on that day should be cancelled.
+2. In case of other inclement weather or traffic incidents, schools may decide whether the scheduled tours/activities on that day should be cancelled.
 If it is decided that the activities be cancelled, they should inform the Visitor Services Team at (852) 3919 3441 accordingly.

-3. If educational activities are cancelled under the above circumstances, schools may contact the Visitor Services Team for re-scheduling the activities.
+3. If scheduled tours/activities are cancelled under the above circumstances, schools may contact the Visitor Services Team for re-scheduling.
 However, as activity sessions available are limited, the Legislative Council Secretariat may not be able to re-schedule another activity as requested within a short period of time.

 Enquiry